 Overall gameplay thoughts

 Hunt A Killer is incredibly immersive.
-I was really impressed with the depth of story and how unique each of the characters felt.
+I was really impressed with the depth of the story and how unique each of the characters felt.
 Even the handwriting and the tone of voice on the letters and notes were unique and distinct from each other.

 What really surprised me was how much thought was given to the story beyond what was needed to solve the case.
 Little details like what people enjoyed doing, how they responded to each other, and their individual histories were really interesting and added a huge amount of realism.